cZAlpha/ApplyBot/README.md

 <br><br>

+# AI Resume Tailoring Notes (WIP)

+1. base resume (from config)
+2. feed base resume into LLM with prompt that includes the job description and/or keywords from the job description
+3. adjusts the bullet points in your resume while keeping the # of chars per line the same as to avoid formatting issues
+4. Generates new resume pdf and shows user the PDF for approval (this could be a flag in the main.py args to avoid having to approve)
+5. Uses the tailored resume to apply to the job
+6. Places new resume pdf in a folder such that /<employer>/<job_title>/<yourbaseresumename>_<job_title>.pdf

+<br><br>

 # config.json
 This is where you can configure how the bot will behave, what it knows about you, etc.